vinland-technology/flict/README.md

 flict can assist you with:

+* verify licenses compatibilty for license expression

 * verify licenses compatibilty for a package and its dependencies

-* suggest outbound license candidates

-* check outbound licenses against a policy (supplied by the user)
+* suggest candidate outbound licenses

-* automatically relicense

 * simplify license expressions

-* verify a package with dependecies for license compatibility
+* check outbound licenses against a policy (policy as supplied by the user)

 flict supports: